aftabanjum4451/Named-Entity-Recognition-GMB-Dataset/README.md

 - Preprocess text data
-- Build and train Flair Model (Bi-directional LSTM-CRF) -Glove Embedding
+- Build and train Flair Model (Bi-directional LSTM-CRF)
+ - Sub Glove Embedding
- -Stacked Embeddings: Glove, forward and backward Flair embeddings
+ - Sub Stacked Embeddings: Glove, forward and backward Flair embeddings
 - Evaluate our model on the test set
 - Run the model on your own sentences!

 ## How to Run The Code
-All the code and comments are listed the jupyter notbook (NLP-covid-19 -Text Classification.ipynb)
+All the code and comments are listed the jupyter notbook (NER model file.ipynb)